 ► Move around.
 When you sit still for a long time, especially on a plane, you are more likely to develop blood clots.
 Try to stand up and walk around for a few minutes once or twice during longer flights to keep your blood circulating.
 While seated, simple exercises like leg circles and ankle lifts can help quite a bit.
 If you are hoping to get some sleep on the plane, consider a pair of compression socks, which can minimize discomfort and swelling in your legs by applying pressure to them.

-Travel Health Tips: During Your Trip
+Tips for During Your Trip

 ► Stay hydrated (still!).
 There’s a reason why hydration is one of our favorite travel health tips: wherever you are in the world, water is your best friend during your travels.
 Carry a water bottle with you and refill whenever you can, particularly if you will be active or in a warm climate.
 If you are traveling to a country where it isn’t safe to drink the water, you may want to bring a water bottle with a filter or purification tablets.
 As an added bonus, consider bringing some electrolytes in the form of a tablet or powdered additive that can give you a bit of a boost (or just make water taste a bit better!).
 If you drink water in a restaurant, skip the ice (which may be made with unpurified water) and avoid tap water if you can’t trust the source.
 No matter what, don’t underestimate the amount of water you need to drink in order to feel well and stay healthy.► Keep up with your vitamins.
 When you are traveling, it’s important to continue to take any vitamins your body is used to receiving.
 If you regularly take a multivitamin be sure to pack enough for your trip, and if taking an additional vitamin C supplement is an option for you it might go a long way toward keeping you healthy.
 We start every morning with a vitamin C capsule or chewable tablet, and sometimes we will add a dissolvable tablet to a glass of water instead.